jerry-S/eVTOLSim/README.md

     the entry being pushed in to queue.
 5.  intead of returning void for std::prirorityQueue.pop(), our returns T being popped

-The SimQueue, liek priorityQueue, is data struction agonistic, by using template.
+The SimQueue, like the priorityQueue, is data struction agonistic, by using template.
 It achieves static polymorphic A simple unit test for SimQueue in in test/simQueueTest.cpp

 #### EVSpec